Implant-based solutions: accurate, reliable restorations for every patient

 We work with all implant restorative systems, offering a wide range of restoration choices, including angled screw channels, custom abutments, All-on-X solutions, full or pilot guided stents, to suit various clinical needs.

-The Digital workflow has significantly aided with the fabrication of such large cases to become more precise and predictable.
-The CAD team works in a fully digital workflow from scan to finish.
-We see our Dentists as a part of our Lab team for All On X and large case workflows, they are just as important as the Technician sitting at the side of us.
-We can assist you in the Implant placement planning with fully guided Implant stents right through to fitting the final prosthesis making an All On X a smoother journey for you and your patient.
+The digital workflow has significantly aided the fabrication of such large cases, helping them become more precise and predictable; our CAD team works in a fully digital workflow from scan to finish.
+We see our dentists as a part of our dental laboratory team for All-on-X and large case workflows and recognise that they are just as important as the technician sitting beside us.
+We can assist you in the implant placement planning with fully-guided implant stents right through to fitting the final prosthesis, making All-on-X implants a smoother journey for you and your patient.

 Verification jigs and PMMA prototypes for large cases

-For all our larger cases, we would always recommend a verification jig to verify that the Intraoral scan has meshed together accurately.
-We recommend a verification jig just as we would for any analog cases in the past in order to iron out any potential issues that can occur with the digital data, however this is very rare.
-We can fabricate these in a few ways and it depends on our dentist’s preference.
+For all our larger cases, we would always recommend a verification jig to verify that the intraoral scan has meshed together accurately.
+We recommend a verification jig, just as we would have done for traditional cases in the past, to address any potential issues that can occur with the digital data, although issues are very rare.
+Once we’re happy with the digital model, we can fabricate the restoration in a few ways, depending on the dentist’s preference.

-Once all is satisfactory with the Intraoral scan and digital model we’re ready to plan the restorative side (if not done in the implant planning stage) to provisionally design the case and send out a pmma unit.
-A pmma unit helps the team better predict the final result and gives the patient and dentist a chance to check aesthetics, occlusion, shade (as a guide).
+Once all is satisfactory with the intraoral scan and digital model, we’re ready to plan the restorative side, if we didn’t already do this in the implant planning stage.
+We will provisionally design the case and send out a temporary PMMA (Polymethyl methacrylate) unit, which helps the team get a better idea of what the final result will look like.
+It also gives the patient and dentist a chance to check aesthetics, occlusion, and shade.

-Specifically for All on X we can check if pink gum work is needed to meet the aesthetic demands of the patient.
-The beauty of a pmma unit is that you can adjust chairside by reductive or additive changes that can be incorporated into the final.
-Another option we provide is for the patient to go home and wear the pmma for a few days, this works especially well if the patient has been edentulous for a while or is converting from a removable prosthesis to fixed.
+Another option we provide is for the patient to go home and wear the PMMA restoration for a few days.
+This is particularly beneficial if the patient has been missing teeth for a while or is converting from a removable prosthesis to a fixed one.

 Angled screw channel (ASC) Ti-bases for challenging angles

-We are able to angle up to 30 degrees as a screw retained unit and for restorations that require further angulation we can plan together should you wish.
-We are able to plan and utilise an MUA (multi unit abutments) with an angled restoration or possibly a screw retained custom base, it really depends on your preference.
+We are able to angle up to 30 degrees as a screw-retained unit and, for restorations that require further angulation, we can plan together should you wish.
+We can plan and utilise MUA (multi-unit abutments) with either an angled restoration or a screw-retained custom base, depending on your preference.

-Although cement retained isn’t the go to restoration for a lot of our dentists there are still situations where a cement retained restoration is preferred and required.
-For instance an Implant may have been placed very deep in an area where bone grafting wasn’t possible.
-In these cases we may suggest using a Titanium Cement Retained abutment with crown.
-This would be ideal to give a restoration better support and further angulation than a screw retained prosthesis and we will adhere to your cement junction preferences, we understand that this can be a barrier to choosing cement retained restorations.
+Although cement-retained implants are not the go-to restoration for a lot of our dentists, there are still situations where a cement-retained restoration is both preferred and required.
+For instance, an implant may have been placed very deep in an area where bone grafting wasn’t possible.
+In these cases, we may suggest using a titanium cement-retained abutment with a crown.
+This is an ideal way of giving a restoration better support and further angulation than a screw-retained prosthesis, and we will adhere to your cement junction preferences so that you can choose cement-retained restorations with confidence.

 Get in touch today and receive a complimentary consultation.